staudtlex/icr/README.md

 #>       0.50        0.997         0.938
 ```

 Compare the distributions of bootstrapped *α*.
-As can be seen, Krippendorff's algorithm and non-parametric bootstraps resampling the coding units yield quite different distributions.
-For a quick look, just use plot().
+The distributions resulting from Krippendorff's algorithm and the non-parametric bootstrap (resampling the coding units) look quite different.
+For a quick look, just use `plot()`.

 ``` r
 plot(alpha)